 The later was highly formative, as he continues to be a central member of Denver-based Gamelan Tunas Mekar, even composing an original composition which he performed with the group at the 2019 Bali arts festival in Denpasar.
 Videos of this performance went viral in Indonesia (see above video), with the dazzling performance of Tunas Mekar and the distinct blend of Balinese and western influences striking a powerful chord with the Balinese audiences.

 Following his 2013 release, “The Real Thing/Invisible Walls”, he completed a 14-week solo tour of Western Europe, where he played in 29 different cities.
 Witnessing in person all of the amazing cultural achievements of European civilization, from vast cathedrals to painting and sculpture had a profound impact, and cemented in him a deep commitment to the development of his craft.

 From 2013-2014, he continued to perform as a solo looping act throughout Colorado, playing over 30 “official” shows and countless other house shows and open mics.
-Though there were many memorable moments, eventually he became disenchanted with his playing and decided instead to retreat into the studio.
+Eventually however, he became disenchanted with his playing and decided instead to retreat into the studio.
 From 2015-2016 he recorded many projects, including a film score, a string quartet, and what eventually became the 2018 release “Waves”, his debut full length album.